 Also known as Employer Identification Number (EIN), every employer should have one and it is acquired from the US Internal Revenue Service (IRS).
 The number is similar to your personal social security number and it enables the IRS to track your company’s transactions.
 This service is free and you can apply for it a number of ways, including online, phone, email.

 You need to pay taxes if you will be selling any products so you need to acquire a vendor’s license or sales tax permit at then state or local government.

 You will also need to pay state and local taxes and it is determined by which state that you are in.
-There are several types of tax obligation for a small business including:
+There are several types of tax obligation for small business including:

-Income tax– this is a levy placed on business or corporation income tax and your legal structure of your business determines your tax obligation.
+Income tax– this is a levy placed on business or corporation income tax and the legal structure of your business determines your tax obligation.
 For example, a sole owner files their personal and business income tax in the same form while for an LLC, the taxes are filed differently from the owners.

 Employment tax– this is for business owners with employees and they are supposed to pay the appropriate taxes required by the state and also other federal employment taxes.
-All states require that there is payment of compensation insurance and unemployment insurance taxes for all state workers.
+All states require that there is a payment of compensation insurance and unemployment insurance taxes for all state workers.

 Tax permit– you need to register with a state tax agency and also pay for the relevant tax permits.
 Most states will require businesses to pay for a state sales tax permit so that they are able to pick taxes from customers.

 You need a license or a business permit to operate and these can be got from the state, local, or federal level depending on the type of business and location.
 Some of the licenses you may also need include environmental permit, basic operating license, sales tax license, occupational or professional license, or health department permit.
 If your business will be controlled or supervised by a federal agency then you need to acquire a federal license.